 5. Gettysburg, Pennsylvania

 During the Civil War, a battle took place in Gettysburg that killed or injured around 51,000 soldiers.
 Souls are reported to hang around the city, especially on Baltimore Street and Hospital Road.
-Also, the Lightner Farmhouse was once a hospital for wounded soldiers, so many spirits are said to haunt its halls.
+Also, both the Lightner Farmhouse and Pennsylvania Hall were once a hospital for wounded soldiers, so many spirits are said to haunt their halls.
+Gettysburg’s bloody history makes it one of the most haunted cities in America.

 4. Charleston, South Carolina

 There are guided tours of Fort Sumter, where the first shot was fired during the Civil War, and where many Confederate and Union soldiers lost their lives.
-Paranormal activity has been reported by many residents in that area, as well as in the city’s old buildings on Queen Street, Church Street, Chalmers Street, and Meeting Street.
+Paranormal activity has been reported by many residents in that area, as well as in the city’s old buildings on Queen Street, Church Street, Chalmers Street, and Meeting Street, making this one of the most haunted U.S. cities.

 3. Galveston, Texas

 In 1900, a hurricane hit Galveston and took around 8,000 lives.
-It is said that the spirits linger around the city to this day because of The Great Storm, looking for a home.
+It is said that the spirits linger around the city to this day because of The Great Storm, looking for a home in one of the most haunted cities in America.
 If you stay at Hotel Galvez, be aware of the Ghost Bride who apparently resides in Room 501.

 2. Baltimore, Maryland